 I have had a motto for many years - 'travel light, move fast'.
 This originated from holidays with mates and girlfriends who would always say 'is that all you are taking?' (while looking at my bag in disbelief).
 When I took up photography I unfortunately didn't take my own advice and for many years crippled myself.

 A Lens for Every Scenario

 During my early photography, I believed that I needed a lens for all scenarios I might come across.
-Not only that, they had to have image stabilisation, filters, and other accessories.
+Not only that, they had to have image stabilization, filters, and other accessories.
 Regardless what I took with me, I was still unable to get great shots.
 I understood exposure, aperture and ISO settings, so the only conclusion was that I needed better lenses and better cameras.
-A common term for this is GAS (gear acquisition syndrome), which I think was originally coined by Eric Kim (though I may well be wrong on that).
+A common term for this is GAS (gear acquisition syndrome).

 It took me many years, and a change in my research into photography for me to realise that I was the problem, not my gear.
 It took my discovery of In-Public and Magnum photographers, and in particular a moment in 2013 on a shoot in with David Gibson (of In-Public) for me to realise.
 Meeting David with my full frame SLR and 3 lenses I proceeded to explain that I needed to understand how to use my gear settings to get better images.
 David looked at me and said that he knew nothing about the technicalities of photography, and that he just shoots on auto (with his 40mm pancake lens).
 What?
 This took me a while to absorb the implications of what I had been doing these previous years.

 I now get it.
 Very much the camera is just a tool.
 It is the photographer's brain which makes the image, using their tool to capture it.
 That tool could be incredibly expensive gear, or a simple camera phone.